 Did you know that Evening Primrose Oil (EPO) has a wide array of benefits for fertility?
-Some studies have shown that it can help reduce PMS symptoms, increase cervical mucous, while reducing inflammation.
-This is because of its high content of the omega-6 essential fatty acids (EFA’s), Linoleic Acid (LA) and Gamma Linolenic Acid (GLA).
-This oil comes from the Evening Primrose plant, Oenothera biennis seeds.
-The seeds are gathered and cold pressed for their oil; the oil is then encapsulated for dietary supplement use.
+Research has shown that it can help reduce PMS and inflammation, increase cervical mucous production and improve uterine health.
+The reason it is helpful for those issues is because it is a rich source of the omega-6 essential fatty acids (EFAs) – Linoleic Acid (LA), and Gamma Linolenic Acid (GLA).
+Evening Primrose Oil is one of the few plants to contain GLA.
+The oil comes from the seeds of the Evening Primrose plant, Oenothera biennis.
+The seeds are gathered and cold pressed for their oil, and then the oil is encapsulated for dietary supplement use.

 Promote and Maintain Hormonal Balance

 As explained above prostaglandins are necessary for proper hormonal balance.
 Getting enough LA and GLA omega-6 EFAs through EPO supplementation ensures you are promoting healthy prostaglandin function.

 Many women face breast tenderness, bloating, acne, water retention, depression, foggy thinking, irritability and headaches prior to their menstrual period; this is known as PMS.
 There have been four double-blind, crossover, controlled trials, showing significant positive results in reducing PMS by using 3-4 grams of EPO a day.
 Results show a marked improvement in the reduction of headaches, foggy thinking, clumsiness, depression, irritability, bloating, and breast tenderness.

 If you are a woman who suffers from PMS EPO may be safely combined with other herbs such as Vitex to help alleviate PMS symptoms.